nigelcharman/ombfw-videos/script/source.md

 [cams.econet.nz/weed-app-device-public](https://cams.econet.nz/weed-app-device-public)
 ```

-Hi, the first thing you need to do is install our map on your mobile device by opening the URL displayed above.
+The first thing you need to do is install our map on your mobile device by opening the URL displayed above.

 You can also find this URL in the description below.